mixelpixel/React/Lecture1/README.md

   ```
 - BOTH `let` and  `const` are BLOCK SCOPED
 - [`let` block scoping](Lecture1/letBlockScope.js)
+- the x value is "trapped" inside the block scope:
 ```js
 if (true) {
   let x = 'hi';